 What Is The Guest Room

 A guest bedroom is a room in your house that is designated for guests to sleep in.
 It can be used for visiting family and friends, or for people who are staying in your home temporarily, such as on business or vacation.
-If you don’t have a lot of space in your home, don’t worry – there are plenty of ways to make a small guest bedroom feel comfortable and inviting.
+If you don’t have a lot of space in your home, don’t worry – there are plenty of ways to make a small guest room feel comfortable and inviting.

 One way to maximize space in a small guest bedroom is by using furniture that doubles as storage.
 For example, a bed with drawers underneath can provide extra storage for clothing and other items.
 You can also use shelves or cabinets to store linens, blankets, and other supplies.
 Another option is to choose furniture that doesn’t take up a lot of floor space, such as a daybed or futon instead of a traditional bed.